 UCOP and Federal Regulations require that campus departments perform a physical verification of all capitalized assets listed in the UCSF asset management database system every two years.
 The Controller's Office schedules the inventory date for each department.
 Each department custodian is given 45 working days to:

-- Submit findings to Captial Asset Management
+- Submit findings to Capital Asset Management.

 A field audit may be performed after the physical inventory is submitted.
-This is essential for continued Federal, State, and private donor funding of operations and research projects.
+This is essential for continued federal, state, and private donor funding of operations and research projects.
 Equipment custodians are charged with conducting the physical inventory on a biannually-scheduled basis.

 You should also review all pertinent policies including BUS-29: Management and Control of University Equipment, and if appropriate, policies and guidelines for the funding agency.